metagov/daostar/DAOIPs/daoip-5.md

-            "id": "<The id of the grant pool, in the format above.>", "name": "<The name of the grant pool.>", "description": "<A description of the grant pool.>", "grantPoolType" : "<OPTIONAL : A text value indicating the type of funding mechanism used for this grant pool>", "grantFundingMechanism": "<Enum: Specifies the grant funding mechanism.
+            "id": "<The id of the grant pool, in the format above.>", "name": "<The name of the grant pool.>", "description": "<A description of the grant pool.>", "grantFundingMechanism": "<Enum: Specifies the grant funding mechanism.
 One of:
                 - 'Direct Grants': Funds allocated directly based on proposal evaluations.
                 - 'Quadratic Funding': Matching funds distributed based on the number of contributors.